 Tickets will be scanned on arrival and you can purchase drinks and snacks at the bar.
-We ask that guests don't gather in the bar area and make their way to their seats as soon as possible.
+We ask that guests don't gather in the bar area, as we have new queuing systems in place, and make their way to their seats as soon as possible.

 We are now a ticketless venue so tickets will need to be shown on your mobile phone, printed at home or your name given on arrival if you can't access these.